microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-01.md

 ### Tips

 - To access the Dev Portal for logging in as a user visit: [https://devportal.microsoft.com/](https://devportal.microsoft.com/).
-- Ensure you assign the appropriate RBAC roles for the users who to access the dev portal to login to a virtual machine.
+- Ensure you assign the [appropriate RBAC roles](https://learn.microsoft.com/en-us/azure/dev-box/how-to-dev-box-user) for the users who to access the dev portal to login to a virtual machine.
 - The first time you need a virtual machine, you need to first create it.
 It can take a little bit to create the VM the first time.
-- **Note**: Docker for desktop doesn't like the custom image and may need to be uninstalled/reinstalled after creating your Dev Box.
+- **Note**: It's possible that Docker for Desktop causes issues following the creation of your Dev Box due to the custom image.
+To resolve, it may need to be uninstalled/reinstalled once your Dev Box is created.